isomerpages/moe-rivervalleyhigh/_information/Secondary Section/Direct School Admission (Integrated Programme) 2026.md

 variant: tiptap
 ---
 <h2>Direct School Admission (Integrated Programme) 2026</h2>
-<h4>Student leaders driving student engagement and empowerment in their CCAs</h4>
 <p>The DSA-Sec exercise provides students with an opportunity to seek admission
 to a secondary school based on a diverse range of achievements and talents beyond the Primary School Leaving Examination (PSLE)</p>